gopi-suvanam/gopi-suvanam.github.io/_posts/2023-01-01-Jupyter-like-JavaSript-Notebook.md

 ---
 layout: post
-title: JavaScript Notebook (JSNB)
+title: Jupyter like JavaScript Notebook (JSNB)
-description: JSNB is tool to do experimentation in JavaScript.
+description: JSNB is tool to do experimentation in JavaScript like Jupyter for Python.
 JavaScript Notebooks can be used to test code while developing and also for scientific calculations.
 ---
 [Jump to the tool](/jsnb/#./examples/Hello-world.jsnb)